PrashantDandriyal/arduino_GSoC2020/README.md

 * Speech-VINO (Intel's OpenVINO toolkit): The page is meant for contributions to Intel's OpenVINO-toolkit-based projects.
 These projects incoporate sound applications.
 I have shared my project (in process of the "Introduction to Intel's OpenVINO toolkit" course, in which I am a scholar)

+* Arduino:
-* Arduino: My first contribution to Arduino has been the modificatios to its "Ciao" [library](https://github.com/arduino-libraries/Ciao).
+ * My first contribution to Arduino has been the modificatios to its "Ciao" [library](https://github.com/arduino-libraries/Ciao).
 I have updated the `readme.md` in official format.
-The Pull Request has been reviewed but merging is not yet done as the responsible maintainers have not gone through it. .... #
+The Pull Request has been reviewed but merging is not yet done as the responsible maintainers have not gone through it.
+ * Next, I created an issues on Arduino_JSON [#6](https://github.com/arduino-libraries/Arduino_JSON/issues/6)
+ * Participated in discussions on issues [#566](https://github.com/arduino/arduino-cli/issues/566) and [#549](https://github.com/arduino/arduino-cli/issues/549) in Arduino-cli.

 * Miscellaneous: Other Open-Source contributions include the [OpenVINO](https://github.com/alihussainia/OpenDevLibrary) project.
 I have been an active contributor and now, a maintainer to the project.
 The project aims at creating a hassle-free portable version of the Intel OpenVINO (Open Visual inference and Neural Optimization) toolkit.
 Till now, the project has had successful runs and no issues.